HMS St Jean d'Acre

 HMS St Jean d'Acre was the Royal Navy's first 101 gun screw two-decker line-of-battle ship.
 She served in the Crimean War.

 Construction

 The St Jean d'Acre was a Surveyor's Department design.
 The design was approved on 15 February 1851, and she was ordered the same day.
 Her keel was laid down at Devonport Dockyard in June 1851, and she was launched on 23 March 1853.
 Her construction used materials collected for a 90 gun Albion class sailing two-decker line-of-battle ship to be called St Jean d'Acre, which was ordered in 1844, but never laid down, and suspended in 1845.

-Her design was a stretched version of the James Watt 91 screw two-decker.
+Her design was a stretched version of the James Watt 91-gun screw two-decker.
 She was a successful experiment.
-In service she was very highly regarded.
+In service, she was very highly regarded.
 The Conqueror was designed as a slightly elongated St Jean d'Acre, and was laid down on the same slip at Devonport on 25 July 1853.